YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 ###### Step 1 - Plan out your study
 - Define what you want to learn
 - Define a plan and create a script
-- What are the key questions you have about Tool/App
+- What are the key questions you have about Project
 - Limit to 1 or 2 key questions
 - What task(s) could the end-user perform that would help answer the key questions
 - Write a script to use during testing
-- Goood Resources:
+- Good Resources:
 	- [Steve Krug’s usability testing script template](http://sensible.com/downloads/test-script-web.pdf)
 	- [Gitlab’s advice about usability testing script](https://about.gitlab.com/handbook/engineering/ux/ux-research-training/writing-usability-testing-script/)
 	- [Gitlab’s usability testing template script](https://docs.google.com/document/d/1_5Qu2JR9QE5LE6cK4eq9yJs-nXv2rlWWifcjacaiWdI/edit).